JNRowe/versionah/README.rst

 ``versionah`` should run on Python_ v3.5 or newer.
 The only external libraries ``versionah`` currently depends on are click_ and jinja_.
-If ``versionah`` doesn't work with the version of Python you have installed, file an issue_ and I'll endeavour to fix it.
+If ``versionah`` doesn’t work with the version of Python you have installed, file an issue_ and I’ll endeavour to fix it.

 Example
 -------